-“The ENFP is the heady individual, creative, quick, impulsive who will get up in the morning thinking of how many possibilities the day may bring.
-They are excellent at devising new ways of doing things, and bring a totally unique and fresh perspective to people, projects and situations.
-People-centred, caring and spontaneous, the ENFP will be excellent at getting things started and they’ll do so with energy, enthusiasm and zeal.
+ENFPs are the heady individuals—creative, quick, impulsive—who will get up in the morning thinking of how many possibilities the day may bring.
+They are excellent at devising new ways of doing things and at bringing a totally unique and fresh perspective to people, projects, and situations.
+People-centered, caring, and spontaneous, ENFPs will be excellent at getting things started, and they’ll do so with energy, enthusiasm, and zeal.

 • Charming and enthusiastic

 • Knows everyone and everything going on

 • Able to do almost anything he/she wants